 One of the primary roles of a professional association is to ensure that practicing professionals are continually updating knowledge and skills to ensure that their practice is embracing current trends.

 Degree, Diploma and Certificate IV qualified members are required to complete 20 hours of Continuous Professional Development (CPD) each year to maintain their membership.
 Student, Affiliate and Life Members are not required to fulfil this requirement.
 At the end of each financial year, all Full Members must ensure they hold a list of their professional development for that financial year in summary, along with copies of relevant certificates, transcripts or other evidence to show that they have fulfilled their professional development obligation and sign a statement to that

 Download the Professional Development Summary Sheet Here

 (you will need this completed each year at 30th June to renew your membership).

-Professional development is mandatory for DRTA Full Membership – random audits are carried out - keep evidence of your PD for 12 months in case you are selected for audit.
+Professional development is mandatory for ARTA Membership – random audits are carried out - keep evidence of your CPD for 12 months in case you are selected for audit.